M0NWY/Tuuuuunes/README.md

 # Tuuuuunes
+This only worked about twice.
+It is now borken. only here for archival resons.

 Script / Info for filling a USB stick with the latest DJ sets.

 Requires wget and lynx.
 I could have probably not used lynx but hey, I like it !